neungkl/parrots-score-calculation/README.md

 But if you would like to read the task.
 You can read more detail here *The link is not available yet*<br>
 or googling with "Parrots IOI" keywords.

-You must write a C or C++ for this task and submitted to local judge website. (created by doctoral lecturer in my university)
+You must write a C or C++ for solve the task and submitted to local judge website. (created by doctoral lecturer in my university)
+Then, the website will grading your code and sent the result to you.

 But the result is rather hard for examine.
 Here are an example of result.